IBM's count. Five billion new lines added per year. The substrate is growing, not retiring[2]

 MULTIPLY WS-BALANCE BY 0.015 GIVING WS-PENALTY"High-risk flag set when CUST-RISK-SCORE > 750" — ONBOARD-VALIDATE.CBL:112-118,

-"Payroll batch scheduled via JCL job PRJOB042; scheduling config not in COBOL source — requires JCL analysis"
+"Payroll batch scheduled via JCL job PRJOB042; scheduling config lives outside the COBOL source — requires JCL analysis"

-"Rate table loaded via READ RATE-FILE at INIT-RATE-TABLE:33 — external file dependency confirmed in FD entry"
+"Rate table loaded via READ RATE-FILE at INIT-RATE-TABLE:33 — external file dependency confirmed in the FD entry"

-Which field feeds which, across copybooks, CALL chains, and JCL job steps
+Which field feeds which, across copybooks, CALL chains, and JCL job steps.
+Without it, the rewrite breaks invisible coupling.

-Data lineage mapping is the most technically demanding extraction pattern, and the one with the clearest downstream value.
-Most legacy systems don't process data in a single program — they pass it through a chain of COBOL programs, RPG procedures, JCL job steps, and shared copybooks.
-A field named CUST-BALANCE might be set in ACCT-LOAD.CBL, transformed in BALANCE-ADJ.CBL, fed through a copybook CUSTMAST.CPY used by twelve programs, and ultimately written to a report by RPT-STMT.CBL.
+Data lineage is the most technically demanding extraction pattern and the one with the clearest downstream payoff.
+Legacy systems rarely process data in a single program.
+They hand it through chains of COBOL programs, RPG procedures, JCL job steps, and shared copybooks.
+A field named CUST-BALANCE might be set in ACCT-LOAD.CBL, transformed in BALANCE-ADJ.CBL, fed through a copybook CUSTMAST.CPY used by twelve programs, and finally written to a report by RPT-STMT.CBL.
 No single developer holds that chain in their head.

-A data lineage agent builds this graph systematically.
-It starts from a target field — say, the field that feeds the dollar amount on the customer statement — and traces backwards: what assigns this field?
+A lineage agent builds the graph systematically.
+Start from a target field — the dollar amount that prints on the customer statement, say — and trace backward.
+What assigns this field?
 What reads the assigning program's output?
-What copybook defines the shared structure?
-The agent emits a graph where every edge cites the program and line number where the data moves.
-The result isn't a summary — it's a map you can query.
-"Show me everything that writes to CUST-BALANCE before the statement run" becomes answerable without a human tracing CALL statements by hand.[12]
+Which copybook defines the shared structure?
+The agent emits a graph where every edge cites the program and line where the data moves.
+The output is not a summary.
+It is a queryable map.
+"Show me everything that writes CUST-BALANCE before the statement run" becomes answerable without a human tracing CALL statements by hand.[12]

-The failure mode to guard against: copybook expansion.
-COBOL programs use copybooks as shared struct definitions, and the same field name can appear in multiple copybooks with different storage layouts.
-A lineage agent that doesn't resolve copybook expansions before tracing field references will produce a broken graph — edges that claim a field is shared between programs when they're actually independent fields with the same name.
-Resolve all copybooks before any lineage analysis begins.
+The failure mode that destroys the graph: unresolved copybook expansion.
+COBOL uses copybooks as shared struct definitions, and the same field name can appear in multiple copybooks with different storage layouts.
+A lineage agent that traces field references without resolving copybook expansions will produce edges that claim a field is shared between programs when they are actually independent fields that happen to share a name.
+Resolve all copybooks before any lineage analysis runs.
 This is not optional.

-The most important pattern of the five.
-Most rewrites skip it and discover the requirements during incidents.
+The pattern most rewrites skip.
+The teams that skip it discover their requirements during production incidents.

-If there is one pattern that separates modernizations that succeed from ones that quietly fail for six months after go-live, it's this: generate a behavioral test suite from the legacy system before you write a single line of the new system.
+One pattern separates modernizations that ship from the ones that quietly fail for six months after go-live: generate a behavioral test suite from the legacy system before you write a single line of the new one.

-The test suite is not documentation.
-It's a regression harness derived from observing what the legacy system actually does with real inputs.
-You run the extraction agent against the codebase to identify the significant behavioral branches.
-You instrument the legacy system to capture input/output pairs for each branch — ideally from production traffic, or from a test data set built to cover the branches the agent identified.
-You generate test cases that assert the observed behavior.
-Then you run those test cases against the legacy system to verify they're correct.
-The suite is green against the thing you're replacing.
+The suite is not documentation.
+It is a regression harness derived from observing what the legacy system actually does with real inputs.
+Run the extraction agent across the codebase to identify the significant behavioral branches.
+Instrument the legacy system to capture input/output pairs for each branch — ideally from production traffic, or from a test data set built to cover the branches the agent identified.
+Generate test cases that assert the observed behavior.
+Then run those cases against the legacy system to confirm they are right.
+The suite goes green against the thing being replaced.

-Now you have a definition of correct behavior that doesn't depend on anyone's memory or any documentation that may be wrong.
-When the new system passes the suite, you have evidence — not faith — that it behaves equivalently.
-When it fails, you have a precise description of where it diverges.
-The business analyst reviewing the divergence is looking at a specific input and a specific output difference, not a vague "something seems off" from a user in UAT.[9]
+Now correctness has a definition that does not depend on anyone's memory or on documentation that may be wrong.
+When the new system passes the suite, the team has evidence — not faith — that it behaves equivalently.
+When it fails, the divergence is precise: a specific input and a specific output difference, not a vague "something seems off" from a user in UAT.[9]

-The teams that skip this step discover their requirements during production incidents.
+Teams that skip this step discover their requirements during production incidents.
 The deduction branch that only fires for one customer processes $4M a year.
-It wasn't in any spec.
-It wasn't in any test the new system had.
+It was in no spec.
+It was in no test the new system carried.
 It shows up three months after cutover in a payroll discrepancy.

 Identify behavioral branches with the extraction agent

 Run function-level summarization across the most critical programs to build a branch inventory.
-Each conditional in the summarization output is a potential test case.
+Every conditional in the output is a candidate test case.

 Build a test data set that covers the branches

-Synthetic test data misses edge cases that only exist in production.
-Use anonymized production traces where possible.
+Synthetic data misses the edge cases that only exist in production.
+Use anonymized production traces wherever the data classification allows.

-Instrument the legacy system to capture output for each test input
+Instrument the legacy system to capture outputs for each test input

-Run the test data set through the legacy system and record the outputs.
-These become your assertions.
+Run the data set through the legacy system and record the outputs.
+These become the assertions.

-Generate test cases from the corpus and validate them against the legacy system
+Generate test cases and prove them green against the legacy system

 Write tests that assert the captured outputs for each input.
-Run them green against the legacy system before using them as a regression suite.
+Run them green against the legacy system before treating the suite as a regression harness.

-Run the suite against the new system during development
+Run the suite against the new system through development

-Every divergence from the legacy output is a decision point: is this divergence a bug in the new system, or is it an intentional improvement?
-Document the decision.
+Every divergence is a decision point: bug in the new system, or intentional improvement?
+Document the decision either way.

-The strangler fig migration pattern — routing new traffic to a modern service while the legacy system handles the rest — requires a clean interface definition between the two.
-That interface can't be guessed or invented.
+The strangler fig pattern — routing new traffic to a modern service while the legacy system handles the rest — depends on a clean interface definition between the two.
+That interface cannot be guessed or invented.
 It has to match what the legacy program actually accepts and returns, or the routing layer becomes a translation layer that accumulates its own bugs.

-Interface synthesis extracts the API contract from the legacy program's entry points: the LINKAGE SECTION in COBOL, the parameter lists in RPG procedures, the method signatures in legacy Java.
-The agent maps each parameter to its copybook definition or class field, preserves the original data types and lengths, and generates an OpenAPI specification or equivalent that can drive the modern service's contract.
-Every field in the spec traces back to a named field in the legacy source — no invented field names, no guessed types.
+Interface synthesis extracts the API contract directly from the legacy program's entry points: the LINKAGE SECTION in COBOL, the parameter lists in RPG procedures, the method signatures in legacy Java.
+The agent maps every parameter to its copybook definition or class field, preserves original data types and lengths, and emits an OpenAPI specification (or equivalent) that drives the modern service's contract.
+Every field in the spec traces back to a named field in the legacy source.
+No invented names.
+No guessed types.
 The strangler fig router is built against this spec, not against an assumption.[6]

 This is the shortest path from legacy comprehension to active migration.
-Once you have a grounded interface spec, you can build the new service and route a subset of traffic to it while the legacy system handles the rest — the coexistence playbook in practice.
+Once the interface spec is grounded, the new service can stand up and start absorbing a subset of traffic while the legacy system handles the rest — the coexistence playbook in practice.

-Tools differ in what they ground against and which language stacks they understand.
-Pick based on your stack, not the vendor pitch.
+Tools differ in what they ground against and which stacks they understand.
+Pick based on the stack you operate, not the vendor pitch.

-The tool market for legacy comprehension has expanded significantly in the past eighteen months.
-Every major cloud vendor has a product, IBM has a mainframe-specific offering, and a new category of code intelligence platforms has appeared.
-The honest assessment: most of these tools help with the comprehension problem.
-None of them solve it without a grounding discipline imposed by your team.
+The tool market for legacy comprehension has expanded sharply in the past eighteen months.
+Every major cloud vendor has a product.
+IBM has a mainframe-specific offering.
+A new category of code intelligence platforms has shown up.
+Honest read: most of these tools help with the comprehension problem.
+None of them solve it without a grounding discipline imposed by the team.
 The tool is a retrieval and generation layer.
-The grounding is your responsibility.
+The grounding is the team's responsibility.

 Tools worth evaluating in 2026